-- 13 Label elements according to the CLP Regulation include:

-- Hazard pictogram(s)51

-- Signal word;

-- Hazard statement(s), H and EUH, in full (or give in full in Section 16 if not here)

-- Precautionary statement(s), P, in full
+- For both substances and mixtures the label elements are to be indicated according to the CLP - 4 Regulation.
+These elements must include all label elements appearing on the label (i.e. - 5 including, where appropriate, the inner pack label elements40). - The label elements indicated must be consistent with the corresponding label affixed to the product. - 8 Label elements according to the CLP Regulation include: - Hazard pictogram(s)41, - Signal word; - Hazard statement(s), H and EUH, in full (or give in full in Section 16 if not here); - Precautionary statement(s), P, in full - Any additional applicable label elements in accordance with Article 25 of CLP on "Supplemental information on the label"